DaffyDrone/groupieBot/props.md

-	["stereosound", "the Belgian musical genius and MissGroupie calls him daddy"], ["fub", "closet Prog fan and MissGroupie's personal boytoy"], ["lucas", "bringing the sickest tunes from Brasil"]
+	["stereosound", "the Belgian musical genius and MissGroupie calls him daddy"], ["fub", "closet Prog fan and MissGroupie's personal boytoy"], ["lucas", "bringing the sickest tunes from Brasil"] ["rockipedia", "rockin the joint since 2014"],
-]
+	["garyw", "the plug historian and yacht rock expert"], ["scooter", "a 20th century boy, banging a gong in his Jeepster"] ]